vlmaps/vlmaps/README.md

     ![](media/vlmaps_process.gif)

 ### Config the Created VLMap
-* Change the scene you want to generate VLMap for by changing `scene_id` (0-9) in `config/map_creation_cfg.yaml`
+* Change the scene you want to generate VLMap for by changing `scene_id` (0-9) in `config/map_creation_cfg.yaml`.
+If you use your customized data, `scene_id` indicates the id of the sorted subfolder under `vlmaps_data_dir` path you set in `config/paths/default.yaml`.
 * Customize the map by changing the parameters in `config/params/default.yaml`
   * Change the resolution of the map by changing `cs` (cell size in meter) and `gs` (grid size)
 * Customize the camera pose and base pose by changing `config/vlmaps.yaml`.
 Change the `pose_info` section.
   * `pose_type` means the type of poses stored in `poses.txt` files.
-Currently we only support `mobile_base` which means the poses are the poses for the base.
-But you can implement `camera` if you want.
+Set it to `mobile_base` when the poses are the poses for the base on the robot, and set it to `camera_base` when the poses are the poses for the camera.
+  * `rot_type` means the format of data you save at each line of the `poses.txt` file.
+Set it to `quat` if you save the pose as `px, py, pz, qx, qy, qz, qw`.
+Set it to `mat` if you save the flattened (4, 4) transformation matrix at each line.
+By default, it is set to `quat`.
+  * If you set `pose_type` as `mobile_base`, you should also modify the following parameters in `pose_info`:
     * `camera_height` means the camera height relative to the base.
 Change it if you set different camera height when you generate the dataset.
     * `base2cam_rot` means the row-wise flattened rotation matrix from robot base to the camera coordinate frame (z forward, x right, y down).
     * `base_forward_axis`, `base_left_axis`, `base_up_axis`: your robot base coordinate.
 They mean what is the coordinate of the forward unit vector [1, 0, 0] projected into your robot base frame, the coordinate of the left unit vector [0, 1, 0] projected into your robot base frame, the coordinate of the upward unit vector [0, 0, 1] projected into your robot base frame.
 * Other settings in `config/vlmaps.yaml`
+  * `skip_frame` means that only when `frame_i % skip_frame == 0` do we use the frame
   * `cam_calib_mat` is the flattened camera intrinsics matrix
   * `depth_sample_rate`: we only back project randomly sampled `h * w / depth_sample_rate` pixels at each frame.
 You can change this to a higher value to increase the mapping speed at the cost of having a sparser point cloud at each frame.